BIDS-numpy/workshop_site_AIMS_2021/content/day_1/setting_up/_index.md

 ---
-title: "Setting up a Development Environment"
+title: "Setting Up"
 draft: false
+weight: 4
 ---

 There are two basic things you need to do in order to work on an open-source